Deep cleaning of the air conditioner also involves the cleaning and disinfection of vents and ducts.

 - Dust can be seen coming from the registers

-- Foul odors are coming from the HVAC system or ductwork
+- Foul odors are coming from the Air Conditioner or its airflow ducts.

 The duct system will need to be protected, so make sure unnecessary holes won’t be created in the duct or duct liner.
 All of the vacuums and collection equipment is normally outside.